NASA-Openscapes/2i2cAccessPolicies/README.md

 ## Data Storage in the NASA Openscapes Hub

 Storing large amounts of data in the cloud can incur significant ongoing costs if not done optimally.
+We are charged daily for data stored in our Hub.
+We are developing technical strategies and policies to reduce storage costs that will keep the Openscapes 2i2c Hub a shared resource for us all to use, while also providing reusable strategies for other admins. if not done optimally.

 The Hub uses an [EC2](https://aws.amazon.com/ec2/) compute instance, with the